s12chung/poke_js/README.md

 ```

 ## Basic Use
-What I do is separate my JS file for every controller in app/assets/javascripts/controllers.
+I like to have a JS file for every controller in `app/assets/javascripts/controllers`.
 Like so:

 app/assets/javascripts/controllers/demos.js:
 ```javascript